aya-prover/aya-dev/.github/README.md

 + [Tutorial for functional programming features](https://www.aya-prover.org/guide/haskeller-tutorial.html)
 + [Tutorial for theorem proving features](https://www.aya-prover.org/guide/prover-tutorial.html)

+> [!WARNING]
+>
-Aya is under active development, so please expect bugs, usability or performance issues (please file issues or create threads in discussions!).
+> Aya is under active development, so don't be surprised about bugs, usability or performance issues
+> (please file issues or create threads in discussions!), but we have the goal to make it as
+> user-friendly as we can feasibly do.

 ## What to expect?